-The coach is cable ready and as standard equipment has a 27" color television in the dash overhead and a 20" color television/VCR combination in the bedroom.
+Your unit may be equipped with a surround sound entertainment system.
+The coach is cable ready and as standard equipment may have a 27" color television in the dash overhead and a 20" color television/VCR combination with a radio and clock in the bedroom.
 The televisions are powered by 120 volt electricity.
 The television located in the dash overhead is plugged into a 120 volt lockout receptacle.
 This receptacle will prevent operation of the television while the ignition switch is in the 'ON' position.
 Your coach must be plugged into shore power, or the generator running, in order for the television to work.
 The operation of either television is similar to most televisions used in the home.
-The main unit has the basic power, volume up and down, channel up and down, and a Set-Up control.
+The main unit has the basic power, volume up and down, channel up and down, and a set-up control.
 The remote control has these in addition to many other function keys.
 The sound from the dash television can be routed throughout the unit by using the dash stereo.
-Once the television is set up for stereo output, and the dash stereo on 'AUX PLAY', the speakers located throughout the unit will carry the program being viewed.
-Please consult your television Owner's Manual for further information.
+Once the television is set up for stereo output, and the dash stereo on "AUX PLAY", the speakers located throughout the unit will carry the program being viewed.